awslabs/multi-model-server/docs/export.md

 #### Assets Overview
 In order for the model file to be created, you need to provide these three or four assets:

-1. signature.json - required; the inputs and outputs of the model
+1. signature.json - required; the inputs and outputs of the model and the service inputs and outputs
 1. name-symbol.json - required; the model's definition (layers, etc.); name is any prefix you give it
 1. name-0000.params - required; the model's hyper-parameters and weights; name must match the name from the previous JSON file
 1. synset.txt - optional; a list of names of the prediction classes